Utagai/shi/README.md

 Guidelines](https://rust-lang.github.io/api-guidelines/checklist.html).
 I'm
 probably breaking some rules there that are worth fixing.

-I'm likely the only person using his crate, so I won't know what other features or changes would be nice to have for people.
+I'm likely the only person using this crate, so I won't know what other features or changes would be nice to have for people.
 Feel free to suggest some (or put up a PR).